michiakig/sicp/README.markdown

 X **Exercise 5.3.** Design a machine to compute square roots using Newton's method, as described in section 1.1.7:

-**Exercise 5.4.** Specify register machines that implement each of the following procedures.
+X **Exercise 5.4.** Specify register machines that implement each of the following procedures.
 For each machine, write a controller instruction sequence and draw a diagram showing the data paths.